1101712/lucid-dreaming-out-of-body-travel/README.md

 + The Why Not page
    + This page should encourage users to consider lucid dreaming as their new expierence.
 To do this, a video with a short text below it is embedded in the page.
 Design the video allow users to initiate and control the playing of it.
    + At the end, a short survey is embedded on site in the form of a radiobattons.
 By doing this, I make it clear to site visitors that their opinion is important to me.
++

+    The Footer
+        The footer section includes link to our other site and the Email address of the author of the site.The link will open to a new tab to allow easy navigation for the user.
+        The footer is valuable to the user as it encourages them to keep connected via social media

 ## UX
 ### Site goals